MorPfa/Gradle-Build-Manager/README.md

   Note that in order to access other modules using dot notation when adding them as a dependency like this:
   `implementation(projects.auth.domain)`

-  You will need to add this line to your porjects settings.gradle file:
+  You will need to add this line to your projects `settings.gradle` file:

  `enableFeaturePreview("TYPESAFE_PROJECT_ACCESSORS")`